gtutino/CCo/README.md

 ## Overview
 This library implements coroutines with unbufferend (synchronous) message-passing in C.\
-The coroutines can run in a single thread and also in multiple threads using a thread pool of fixed system thread.
+The coroutines can run in a single thread and also in multiple threads using a thread pool of fixed system threads.

 The API (`include/cco.h`) has functions that are simiar to the concurrent primitives of Go,\
 so if you already know Go programming language then the functions in the API will be familiar to you.